-- 5.15 A choice of shower layout combined with the correct location of shower controls and fittings will allow disabled people to use the facilities independently or be assisted by others when necessary.
-For guidance on the provision of ensuite shower facilities associated with hotel bedrooms, see 4.19. - 5.16 In buildings where changing facilities are associated with showering facilities, many disabled people will be content to use changing and shower areas that are open but provided with subdivisions, whereas some will require the privacy and convenience of an individual self-contained cubicle or compartment.
+5.15 A choice of shower layout combined with the correct location of shower controls and fittings will allow disabled people to use the facilities independently or be assisted by others when necessary.
+For guidance on the provision of en-suite shower facilities associated with hotel bedrooms, see 4.19.

+5.16 In buildings where changing facilities are associated with showering facilities, many disabled people will be content to use changing and shower areas that are open but provided with subdivisions, whereas some will require the privacy and convenience of an individual self-contained cubicle or compartment.
 The dimensions of the self-contained compartment allow space for a helper.
 Any combined facility should be divided into distinct 'wet' and 'dry' areas.
 In open changing and shower areas, it may be difficult to provide a configuration of handrails, controls and seat suitable for all disabled people to use.
-Individual self-contained accommodation is therefore preferred although, if it contains a WC, it should not be the only wheelchairaccessible toilet accommodation. - 5.17 In the case of individual changing rooms not associated with showering, e.g. in clothes shops, the dimensions and fittings recommended for an individual self-contained changing cubicle in a sports building should be provided.
-In large building complexes, such as retail parks and large sports centres, there should be one wheelchair-accessible unisex toilet capable of including an adult changing table.
+Individual self-contained accommodation is therefore preferred although, if it contains a WC, it should not be the only wheelchairaccessible toilet accommodation.